 - a.
-Degradation of the streambed below the structure can result in lowering the water surface below the downstream end of the structure.
+Degradation of the streambed below the structure can result in lowering of the water surface below the downstream end of a structure.
 This occurs most frequently in steep gradient streams with erodible bottom materials.
-Degradation of a receiving waterway can create a hydraulic jump at a downstream end of the structure. tributary. - Placement of a flat sloped structure on a steep sloped waterway builds in a jump.
+Degradation of a receiving waterway can create a hydraulic jump at the downstream end of a structure. - b.
+Placement of a flat sloped structure on a steep sloped waterway also results in a hydraulic jump.